-- 1. The definition of a canonical GS1 Digital Link URI now states that all GTINs SHALL be expressed as 14 digits (with leading zeroes as necessary).
-This change is reflected in section 6.11 and many of the examples in section 7. - 2.
-AIs 417, 235 and 7040 have been added to the normative definition of a GS1 Digital Link URI (section 6.2 with minor effects throughout the rest of section 6). - 3.
-This version of the GS1 Digital Link standard provides normative definitions for resolvers (section 8), a compression and decompression algorithm designed to maximise the length of GS1 Digital Link URIs that can be encoded in limited capacity data carriers (section 10), and the semantics of a GS1 Digital Link URI (section 11).
-Some of this content was present in version 1

-- of the standard as informative text, but has been extended and updated before being included here as normative sections of the specification. - 4.
-Some of the informative content of version 1.0 has been removed as it reflected ideas that have now been made more formal in the new normative sections. - 5.
-Informative examples of use that may touch on existing or applied for patents have been removed (see section 15.3) - 6.
-Informative text that looked ahead to the definition of a resolver used the parameter 'typedLink'.
+- The definition of a canonical GS1 Digital Link URI now states that all GTINs SHALL be expressed as 14 digits (with leading zeroes as necessary).
+This change is reflected in section 5.11 and many of the examples in section 6.
+Further rules added in this version mean that in a canonical DL URI, the query parameters are in a defined order so that they can be digitally signed. - AIs 417, 235 and 7040 have been added to the normative definition of a GS1 Digital Link URI (section 5.2 with minor effects throughout the rest of section 3). - This version of the GS1 Digital Link standard provides normative definitions for resolvers (section 7), a compression and decompression algorithm designed to maximise the length of GS1 Digital Link URIs that can be encoded in limited capacity data carriers (section 8), and the semantics of a GS1 Digital Link URI (section 9).
+Some of this content was present in version 1 of the standard as informative text, but has been extended and updated before being included here as normative sections of the specification. - Much of the informative content of version 1.0 has been removed as it reflected ideas that have now been made more formal in the new normative sections, moved to other documents, or found to be unnecessary. - Informative text that looked ahead to the definition of a resolver used the parameter 'typedLink'.
 This has been changed to linkType in version 1.1 (and in the Lightweight Messaging Service standard [LMS]).